Harmelodic/automation-infrastructure/README.md

 # Ops

-Reusable Terraform Modules and other Ops scripts for Ops automation
+Reusable Terraform Modules and other scripts for Ops automation